fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 ##### Note

-`HASHER_FUN` is a prototype for defining dummy arguments and function pointers intended for use as a hash function for the hash maps.
+`hasher_fun` is a prototype for defining dummy arguments and function pointers intended for use as a hash function for the hash maps.

 ##### Example